robinkraft/web-mapping/lecture2/Lecture2.md

 Include answers to the following questions:

 * What do you want your map to be about?
+What problem will it solve?
 * What kinds of data could help you make this map?
 * Have you found the data sets you need?
 What are they?
 * Who is your audience?
+Do they have the problem you're trying to solve?
 * What do you want your audience to learn?
 What story are you trying to tell?
 * What kinds of SQL queries - spatial or regular - might you need to make your map?